 Finally, you should always try to use action-oriented language whenever possible, and this is even true for informational pages.

-That way, they know exactly what they stand to gain from clicking through, and they’ll be more likely to want to visit your site.
+They’ll know exactly what they stand to gain from clicking through, and now they’re more likely to visit your site.

-So those are the basics of meta descriptions and I hope you’ve picked up a few things you can use to optimize the descriptions on your site to get more qualified leads.
+I hope you’ve picked up a few things to optimize the descriptions on your site to get more qualified leads.

 You should also remember to keep your meta description to around 155 characters or less.
-This way you can ensure that none of your content is being cut off, so viewers’ aren’t missing out on important information.
+It’ll ensure that none of your content is being cut off, so viewers aren’t missing out on important information.